 While it’s okay to eat some of these foods in moderation, consider a few tweaks if you have prediabetes.
 Starting your day with a meal high in sugar can lead to a glucose rollercoaster, leading to sugar cravings.
 So, what’s the perfect prediabetes diet plan for breakfast?
-Here’s are some tips:
+Here’s some tips:

-Yes, the pancakes, waffles, French toast, and donuts you love are all high in carbohydrates and often made with white flour.
+Yes, the pancakes, waffles, French toast, and donuts you love are high in carbohydrates and often made with white flour.
 In addition, some have syrup, fruit, or whipped cream.
 Another common carbohydrate-dense breakfast side is hash browns.

 But you can get creative to find healthy alternatives.
 Make a whole grain or sprouted whole grain alternative, or use lower carb flours like coconut, almond, or cassava flour.
 Also, pair the food with a protein—if you want to have a pancake, consider limiting it to one pancake and eating it with some eggs.
 The protein can help slow digestion, leading to a more gradual release of glucose.

 Look for things like added sugars.
 See whether whole grains are listed as the first ingredient or just added in with other grains, and keep added sugar to a minimum.
-A good rule of thumb is five grams or less added sugar per serving (and even less if you’re aiming for a low-carb or ketogenic approach).
+A good rule of thumb is five grams or less of added sugar per serving (and even less if you’re aiming for a low-carb or ketogenic approach).

-For people with prediabetes a moderate carbohydrate approach is typically around 30 grams of carbs per meal and that can be a good initial step in lowering carbohydrate intake.
-However, in this study, a better outcome was observed in people with prediabetes consuming less than 50 grams per day or roughly 15 grams of carbohydrate or less per meal.
+For people with prediabetes, a moderate carbohydrate approach is typically around 30 grams of carbs per meal, and that can be a good initial step in lowering carbohydrate intake.
+However, this study observed a better outcome in people with prediabetes consuming less than 50 grams per day or roughly 15 grams of carbohydrates or less per meal.

 Pair it with protein, or switch to a cooked cereal like old-fashioned or steel-cut oatmeal.
-A half-cup of cooked oatmeal has about 15 grams of carbs with no added sugar.
-Add some fruit, nuts, and maybe unsweetened Greek yogurt for a breakfast with fewer than 30 grams of carbs, protein, and healthy fat.
+A half-cup of cooked oatmeal has about 15 grams of carbs and no added sugar.
+Add fruit, nuts, and maybe unsweetened Greek yogurt for a breakfast with fewer than 30 grams of carbs, protein, and healthy fat.